User0332/PogScript/README.md

 A new, C-style language which aims to provide dynamic typing, object-oriented programming, and other high-level language features while also being compiled to x86 assembly.
 The code in this repository is for the base implementation, **pogc2**, which is a compiler for the language written in Python.

-**You are free to make contributions or suggestions -- just submit a pull request!**
+**Feel free to make contributions or suggestions -- just submit a pull request!**

 To use the compiler, download the latest tested release or pre-release from the [Releases](https://github.com/User0332/PogScript/releases) tab.